Py-AMS/pyams-portal/src/pyams_portal/doctests/README.rst

     >>> renderer.use_portlets_cache
     True

-The cache key is based on the current hostname, on the context and on the current locale:

-    >>> renderer.get_cache_key()
-    'portlet::http::example.com:80::...::1::en'
-    >>> renderer.render()
-    Traceback (most recent call last):
-    ...
-    KeyError: 'portlets'

 Rendering portlets requires a matching cache region:

     >>> from beaker.cache import CacheManager, cache_regions
     >>> cache = CacheManager(**{'cache.type': 'memory'})
     >>> cache_regions.update({'portlets': {'type': 'memory', 'expire': 60}})

+The cache key is based on the current hostname, on the context and on the current locale:

+    >>> renderer.get_cache_key()
+    'portlet::http::example.com:80::...::1::en'
     >>> renderer.render()
     '<p>This is a test!</p>'